 Leading Researchers: Dr. Christopher W. Leishman, Kara Ng

 Theoretical Modeling in Our Group.
 Theoretical modeling is essential for guiding, informing, and interpreting our experimental efforts.
 With our collaboration partners, we aim to develop efficient and reliable predictive models for (1) supramolecular self-assembly processes and (2) energy and charge transport properties in supramolecular and hybrid nanosystems.
-We are implementing traditional molecular dynamics (MD) and Monte Carlo
+We are aiming to implement traditional molecular dynamics (MD) and Monte Carlo algorithms.
+Our ultimate goal is to create new computational tools combining the best of both traditional MD and stochastic mechanics, allowing us to extend the range of target systems for optimization from the nano- to the mesoscale.
+Our hope is, that this work will serve as a bridge to enhance collaborative research, speaking the language of theory while operating at the scale of

 Leading Researchers: Dr. Joseph Brisendine